 The argument of blade servers vs. rack servers is as old as the data center itself.
 Each platform has advantages regarding density, power, cooling and availability, and those points will be debated for many years to come.
 Many of those arguments were based on traditional server operating systems and applications.
 In today’s world, the focus is less on the application to hardware relationship and more about which hardware platform the...

 hypervisor runs on.
 Today, many refer to hardware as a commodity and argue that the real driver for the data center is the software.
-Does this mean we can finally end the debate against blade servers vs. rack servers forever?
+Does this mean we can finally end the debate between blade servers vs. rack servers forever?
 Well, not really.
 In fact, it makes the argument even more important.

 Not all is lost and, with a few guidelines, it can be an easy road to navigate.
 One of the core principles in deciding between blade servers, rack servers or both, is that virtualization is a consolidation technology.
 This sounds like virtualization 101 and something we all should know, but it is the (sometimes forgotten) critical foundation when designing infrastructure.
 We already know that blades are a consolidation technology, so if we use them to host VMs, we now have both hardware and software consolidation.
 If we go a step further and add Docker or Citrix on top of that virtual environment, the data center begins to look like a set of Russian stacking dolls.